The Basics of Sex, Gender, and Sexual Orientation

 What is the difference between sex, gender, and sexual orientation?
 Is there a difference?

-- Sex is not determined by genitalia (even though many people assume that genitalia dictates sex)
+- Biological sex is not determined by genitalia (even though many people assume that genitalia dictates sex)

 - Some words used to identify sex include male, female, and intersex.